 Nothing complex here!
 The legs are often just four crossed legs, using a wood suitable to take the weight of a fully loaded box.

-The Top Bar box is where most of the variations of these hives is evident.
+The Top Bar box is where most of the variations of these hives is evident, across suppliers.
 Aside from the slanted vs. rectangular sides difference between the Kenyan and Tanzanian hives, there are no particular standards for the length or depth of the box.
 Though this means there is less interchangeability between Top Bar manufacturers, this is not a significant factor since Top Bar hives are self-contained and therefore have few expansion options.

 The size of the box can vary across numerous dimensions – its height, width, length, plus the angle of the sides.